-6.3.3 Year 4 Response: During the 2014-2015 reporting year a consultant developed SOPs for Good Housekeeping/Pollution Prevention for the City of Harrisonburg municipal operations as well as final SWPPP documents for the Public Works Facility.
+6.3.3 Year 5 Response: During the 2014-2015 reporting year a consultant developed SOPs for Good Housekeeping/Pollution Prevention for the City of Harrisonburg municipal operations as well as final SWPPP documents for the Public Works Facility.
 Draft SWPPP mapping and inspection reports were created in-house for the remaining two High Priority/High Potential facilities: Park View Shops and Public Utilities.
 During 2016-2017 final SWPPP documents were created in-house for Park View Shops and Public Utilities and the Public Works Facility SWPPP was updated.
 SWPPP training occurred to all relevant staff, SWPPP documents were posted in each of the three facilities, and bi-annual inspections using the SWPPP inspection forms were completed.
+During 2017-2018 all facility SWPPPs were updated and the Transfer Station SWPPP was created in-house.
 See Appendix G for copies of these High Priority SWPPPs.
 Inspection reports and further documentation is available by request.